SCTransNet: Spatial-channel Cross Transformer Network for Infrared Small Target Detection: Introduction

 \textbf{3) Inaccurate long-range contextual perception of targets and backgrounds in deeper layers}.
 IR small targets can be highly similar to the scene background.
-A powerful detector not only has to sense the local saliency of the target but also needs to model the continuity of the background.
+As shown in Fig.~\ref{fig1}(a)\ding{174}, a powerful detector not only has to sense the local saliency of the target but also needs to model the continuity of the background.
 Convolutional Neural Networks (CNNs) and vanilla ViTs are not fully equipped to achieve this.

-To address the above problems, we propose a spatial-channel cross transformer network (SCTransNet) for IRSTD, aiming to distinguish the small targets and background clutters in deeper layers.
+Inspired by the success of channel-wise cross fusion transformer in image segmentation~\cite{23},~\cite{24},~\cite{25} and local spatial embedding in image restoration~\cite{22},~\cite{67},~\cite{48}, we propose a spatial-channel cross transformer network (SCTransNet) for IRSTD to address the above challenges, aiming to distinguish the small targets and background clutters in deeper layers.
 As illustrated in Fig.~\ref{fig1}(g), our framework adds multiple spatial-channel cross transformer blocks (SCTB) (Sec.~\ref{sec: SCTB}) on the original skip connections to establish an explicit association with all encoders and decoders.
-Specifically, SCTB consists of two components: spatial-embedded single-head channel-cross attention (SSCA) (Sec.~\ref{labSSCA}) and complementary feed-forward network (CFN) (Sec.~\ref{labCFN}).
+Specifically, SCTB consists of two components: Spatial-embedded single-head channel-cross attention (SSCA) (Sec.~\ref{labSSCA}) and complementary feed-forward network (CFN) (Sec.~\ref{labCFN}).

 The SSCA applies channel cross-attention from the feature dimension at all levels to learn global information.
 Besides, depth-wise convolutions are used for local spatial context mixing before feature covariance computation.
 This strategy provides two advantages: Firstly, it highlights the context of local space with a small computational overhead using the convolution's local connectivity, thereby increasing the saliency of IR small targets.
 Secondly, it makes sure that contextualized global relationships among full-level feature pixels are implicitly captured during the attention matrix computation, thereby reinforcing the continuity of the background.